The World's First Independent Alpine Sit-ski for any Physical Disability

 + How does instructor training work and who can do it? . . .

-All TetraSki instructors must attend a four-day mandatory trying course in Utah.
+All TetraSki instructors must attend a mandatory training course which includes the 2019 Disabled Sports USA Ski Spectacular in Breckenridge, CO, and the 2020 summer Adapted Ski and Ride Summit in Oregon.
 The course is designed for advanced/expert instructors who already have familiarity with tethering adaptive ski devices.

 + How are you able to financially support this program?
 Can I support you? . . .

-We are fortunate to currently have a supportive environment that is pro-innovation that affords our team the time and focus to design and build the technology.
-We have multiple partners and have received internal and external grants, including support in 2015 from the Craig T. Neilsen Foundation that facilitated the launch of the Tetradapt Initiative.
+We are fortunate to have a supportive environment that is pro-innovation that affords our team the time and focus to design and build the technology.

 If you are interested in donating to the TetraSki program to help us make more skis available, please reach out and we can discuss options.
 Your support will make a difference!
 Contact Us